-To promote the skills and employment agenda effectively which includes improving awareness of information and advice services available to residents.
+O4.
+To promote the skills and employment agenda effectively across Hertfordshire.

-To improve how we measure and report the wider impact of our service
+05. To improve how we measure and report the wider impact of our service.

 1. To create a cohesive approach by establishing a seamless link between the skills and employment support aspects of our service.